Nerine Group Privacy Notice

 - your family relationships (which may include your marital status, the identity of your spouse and children and family issues);

-- your professional and employment information (which may include your level of education and professional qualifications, your employment, employer’s name and details of directorships and other offices which you may hold);
+- your professional and employment information (which may include your level of education and professional qualifications, references, your employment, employer’s name and details of directorships and other offices which you may hold);

 - professional interests and events attended;

 - meetings attended and visits to our offices; and

 - any other information you may provide to us.

 We may also collect and process personal data regarding people connected to you, either by way of professional (or other) association or by way of family relationship.

 If you apply for a position with us we may collect personal data relating to your past employment, professional qualifications and education, your nationality and immigration/residential status, opinions from third parties about you (such as references) and other details about you which may be gathered during the recruitment process.
 We may also review publicly available information about you on social media.

 We may collect data from you through your use of our website, when you request information from us, if you engage us to provide fiduciary services or as a result of your relationship with one or more of our clients (e.g. if you are a tax or legal adviser) or otherwise in the course of our business.